A proud history at the forefront of Australian journalism

 LtoR: AJA members Banjo Paterson and Dame Mary Gilmore

 The men and women of the fledgling Australian Journalists’ Association helped turn an underpaid and often ramshackle craft into a profession.
 Among the many notable members of the AJA/MEAA are: Kenneth Slessor, A.B.
-Banjo Paterson, Dame Mary Gilmore, Otto Beeby, Mark Colvin, Syd Deamer, Rupert Lockwood, Ron Tandberg, George Godfrey, Syd Pratt, Michael Gordon, John Curtin, Paul Lyneham, George Brickhill, Billy Hughes, Marien Dreyer, Phil Chubb, Graham Perkin and Andrew Olle.
+"Banjo" Paterson, Laurie Oakes, Dame Mary Gilmore, Otto Beeby, Bruce Petty, Les Carlyon, Wendy Bacon, Mark Colvin, Syd Deamer, Rupert Lockwood, Russell McPhedran, Ron Tandberg, George Godfrey, Helen Garner, John Spooner, Syd Pratt, Michael Gordon, Chris Masters, Roy Masters, Deb Masters, John Curtin, Bob Bottom, Paul Lyneham, George Brickhill, Peter Bowers, Michael Gordon, Paul Brickhill, Billy Hughes, Marien Dreyer, Anne Summers, Phil Chubb, Ron Tandberg, Michelle Grattan, Graham Perkin, Les Tanner, and Andrew Olle.